MedicalDataAnalysis/Heart_Disease-Wisconsin-/README.md

 - Plan to make repositories for other disease whenever we get the data

 - Build medical platform using models we created

+### Learn More

+- The report of this project is in `_Report` folder.

+- If you want to contribute to this repository, feel free to contact us!